lastweek/lastweek.github.io/docs/notes/trace.md

       where kprobe run `post-handler`.
     - Kprobe is powerful, because it's able to trace almost everything at instruction level.
     - Kprobe can NOT touch things inside `entry.S`.
 It needs a valid `pt_regs` to operate.
 - Resources
     - [An introduction to kprobes (LWN)](https://lwn.net/Articles/132196/)

-`eBPF`:
+## `eBPF`

 - Mechanism
-    - I think the most important thing is to understand what's the relationship between eBPF and the others.
+    - I think one of the most important things is to understand what's the relationship between eBPF and the others.
-    - Part I: Hook. eBPF attach its program to kprobe/uprobe/ftrace/perf_event.
+    - __Part I: Hook__. eBPF attach its program to kprobe/uprobe/ftrace/perf_event.
     You can think eBPF of __a generic callback layer__ for kprobe/uprobe/ftrace/perf_event.
-    It's essentially the second part of tracing as we mentioned above.
+    It's essentially the second part of tracing we mentioned above.
     (see `include/uapi/linux/bpf.h`, you can find `BPF_PROG_TYPE_KPROBE`, `BPF_PROG_TYPE_PERF_EVENT`)
-    - Part II Run: eBPF run program when the above hook got invoked. eBPF is event-driven.
+    - __Part II: Run__. eBPF runs user supplied programs when the above hooks are invoked. eBPF is event-driven.
-    The program can be user-written eBPF code.
-Other articles explained it well.
+- Usually as a user, we do not need to write and load eBPF programs directly.
+That process is quite intense, you need to compile programs into eBPF bytecode, and then use eBPF SYSCALL to load into kernel.
+  Quite a lot higher-level frameworks have been introduced.
+For example, bcc a layer on top of raw eBPF and smooth the process. bpftrace is even a layer higher than bcc, where users can write scripts to control eBPF.
+  There are more frameworks on this space.
+Once you understand how it works below, it is not hard to understand and use high-level frameworks.
 - Resources
     - [Brendan D. Gregg Blog](http://www.brendangregg.com/index.html)
     - [Github: Awesome-eBPF](https://github.com/zoidbergwill/awesome-ebpf)
     - [Cilium: BPF and XDP Reference Guide](https://cilium.readthedocs.io/en/latest/bpf/)
     - [Blog: An eBPF overview](https://www.collabora.com/news-and-blog/blog/2019/04/05/an-ebpf-overview-part-1-introduction/)
-  - To use eBPF, use:
     - [bcc](https://github.com/iovisor/bcc)
     - [bpftrace](https://github.com/iovisor/bpftrace)

-`perf`:
+## `perf`

 - perf tool is simply amazing.
 It not only use CPU PMU, but also integrated with ftrace/kprobe/eBPF.
 - perf is a tool to present data, but also a tool to collect data.
 - Good references
       - http://www.brendangregg.com/perf.html
       - https://developers.redhat.com/blog/2019/04/23/how-to-use-the-linux-perf-tool-to-count-software-events/
       - https://opensource.com/article/18/7/fun-perf-and-python